 As a cyclist you need a plan for coping with a bike crash!
 To that end I’ve created a handy acronym, “P.H.O.N.E.”:

-P is for Police: Call the police and insist on a report, no matter what; you need the documentation!
-Always call the police, even if the motorist begs you not to and/or seems like a saint, which happens all too often, or even if the police try to talk you out of filing a report!
+P is for Police: Call the police and insist on an official accident report, no matter what.
+You need the documentation!
+Always call the police at the accident scene, even if the motorist begs you not to and/or seems like a saint.
+(This happens all too often.)
+Insist, even if the police try to talk you out of it.
 If you fail to get a police report, the lack of a record and documentation of the crash will cause you later suffering!
 Some police like to give careless motorists a break and will discourage you from filing a report.
 If possible, don’t let them!
-Always request that the officer prepares a report and cites the motorist for the appropriate traffic offense.
+Always request that the officer prepares a report, citing the at fault driver for the appropriate traffic offense.

 H is for Healthcare: Seek immediate medical attention for all injuries.
-If you are hurt, seek medical attention, and detail all your injuries and your cuts and scrapes.
-Now, you can get the treatment you need and have the medical proof you were injured.
+If you are hurt, seek emergency medical attention by calling emergency services.
+Detail all your injuries including minor injuries such as cuts and scrapes.
+Hidden injuries including traumatic brain injuries can quickly become apparent.
+Now, you can get the medical treatment you need and have the detailed records proving you were injured.
 Don’t wait!

-O is for Observe/Obtain: Get the motorist’s contact and insurance info, and names of all witnesses, or try to make sure the police or other witnesses or bystanders obtain this vital information on your cell phone.
+O is for Observe/Obtain: Get the motorist’s insurance info and exchange contact info.
+Get names of all witnesses (and witness statements, if possible), or try to make sure the police or other bystanders obtain this vital information on your cell phone.
+In the event of a hit-and-run driver it will be extremely helpful if your own auto insurance policy has uninsured motorist coverage.
+If you aren’t sure, check with your insurance provider!

-Knabe Law Firm has a supply of laminated P.H.O.N.E. business cards you can easily carry in your pocket to help you remember the important steps to take in the event of a crash.
+Knabe Law Firm has a supply of laminated P.H.O.N.E. business cards to help you remember the important steps to take in the event of a crash.
 Please contact our office to request a complementary card be mailed to you.
-The reverse side of these cards lists a “Cyclist’s Arsenal” with current Ohio bike laws that all cyclists should have at their fingertips while out on the road.
+The reverse side lists a “Cyclist’s Arsenal” with current Ohio bike laws that all cyclists should have at their fingertips while out on the road.